algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

    - Follow the installation instructions provided in the [Git LFS download guide](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=mac).
 2. **Navigate to the Directory**:

-   - Open your terminal and change to the directory where the `Data-Roads.csv` file is located.
+   - Open your terminal and change the directory to the one where the `Data-Roads.csv` file is located.
 3. **Fetch the Large Files**:

    - Run the command: